usgs/asl-sensor-suite/README.md

 line set to `url = https://code.usgs.gov/asl/asl-java-utils.git`.
 This is a link to a public repository maintained by USGS using gitlab.

+After doing this, you should be able to build and run the program according to the instructions given here.
+If there are errors tied to these submodules when trying to build (such as test cases having null-related exceptions when loading files, or the java utils dependency not available), manually run the command `git submodule update --init --recursive`.
+(This should hopefully not be necessary, as the gradle build script runs this command automatically to initialize these repos.
+Because the repository for test data is particularly large, however, it may take a long time to fully download.)

 It is also possible to manually clone from the two specified URLs (https://github.com/usgs/seismic-test-data.git and https://code.usgs.gov/asl/asl-java-utils.git).
 The data for the former should be extracted into a folder named `seismic-test-data` under the